denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 I have selected a number of textual machines to illustrate this condensed history.
-Three mechanisms mark the journey: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.
+Three mechanisms mark the journey: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Display System, introduced by Douglas Engelbart in 1968.

 Goldberg’s device embodied an alphabet understood by both humans and machines.
 Youngquist and Hanes attempted to give human operators a glimpse into the hidden world of magnetic polarities and electric charges.
-Engelbart’s Time Fob belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems.
+Engelbart’s Display System belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems.
 This third, and still current stage, constitutes an assemblage of storage, input, and output technologies.[^8] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.

-## 1. Goldberg's Controller
+## 1. Controller

 The turn of the twentieth century was a pivotal period in the history of letters.
 It saw the languages of people and machines enter the same mixed